 Comfortable shoes are a must since Boston is best seen by foot.
 Also pack a hat, gloves, and scarf for chilly days along the water.

-15 Fun Things to do in Boston in the Fall
+Top Things to do in Boston in Fall

 Everywhere you turn, there are fall themed events and people seem to be having fun in one way or the other.
 The air is cool and light and the leaves have already started changing color, creating a beautiful spectacle that makes this town an amazing delight to be in during the fall season.